 “But Bhutan costs a fortune, doesn’t it?” my friend Emma remarked when I told her I was going to Bhutan late last year to scope it out as the latest exciting addition to ETG’s growing portfolio of specialist destinations.

 She wasn’t the only one.
-It seemed that people I spoke to knew two things about Bhutan: that it was a country which measured its ‘gross National Happiness’ instead of its GDP and that it was a pricy destination to visit.
+It seemed that people I spoke to knew two things about Bhutan: that it was a country which measured its ‘gross National Happiness’ instead of its GDP and that it was an expensive travel destination to visit.

 It’s certainly not somewhere you can go “on a shoestring”, to use the title of my 90’s Lonely Planet backpacking bible.
 That much is certain.
 You cannot travel independently in Bhutan; it’s just not permitted (hence Lonely Planet never wrote Bhutan On A Shoestring!).
 All travel must be with a guide and driver who you will need to book via a tour operator, such as Experience Travel Group.